 The most direct way to influence perceptions of a transaction is through careful use of reference prices.
 Basically, it is important to present your customers not only with the price they will be paying, but also with a relevant price that makes the real one look good by comparison.
 This is the purpose of posting the original price during a sale.
 The obvious takeaway is that whenever your product is discounted, make sure your customers can see what the price was before you slashed it.
 Don’t just tell them “It’s X% off!”

-Of course there are any number of tricks that can be played with reference prices, and they don’t need to be sleazy.
+Of course there are any number of tricks that can be played with reference pricing, and they don’t need to be sleazy.
 For example, if your firm competes on price, then drawing attention to the higher prices of competitors’ products is a well-established and powerful tactic.
 Taking this a step further and treating the competition’s price as a reference, if your potential customers have the sense that your competitor is charging a “normal” or “usual” price, your cheaper product will be seen as an even better deal.
 Even if your prices do not differ from your competitors’, offering even a modest discount and then comparing the new price to the competition will be especially persuasive.

 Another fruitful approach is to use the prices of similar or related products to make the price of your target product look good.
 For example, even if they are not on sale, a $125 pair of shoes look like a great deal next to a $190 pair of shoes.